MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-import-payroll-transactions.md

 >   In the step about mapping the external payroll records to your G/L accounts, the mappings that you make will be remembered next time the same records are imported.
 This will save you time as you do not have to manually fill in the **Account No.** field in the general journal every time you have imported recurring payroll transactions.

     When you choose the **OK** button in the assisted setup guide, the **General Journal** window is filled with lines representing the transactions that the payroll file contains and with the relevant accounts prefilled in the **G/L Account** fields according to mappings you made in the guide.
 4. Edit or post the journal lines as for any other general ledger transactions.
-For more information, see [How to: Post Transactions Directly to the General Ledger](finance-how-post-transactions-directly.md).
+For more information, see [Post Transactions Directly to the General Ledger](finance-how-post-transactions-directly.md).

 ## <a name="see-also"></a>See Also
 [Finance](finance.md)